You are going to read everything you want to know about our Open Water Diver course here, but first, there are two things you may want to check:

 This course has 3 sections:

-2. Confined Water Trainings: Initial water trainings are completed in the pool or a confined dive site (similar to pool in terms of depth and calmness) in the sea.
+2. Confined Water Training: Initial water training is completed in the pool or a confined dive site (similar to pool in terms of depth and calmness) in the sea.
 If we have the time, one option is to complete the pool sessions in Ankara.
 Pool session takes a total of 5 hours in an afternoon.
 If this option is not possible due to logistical problems, we have another option: to complete them in the sea.

-There are differences in pool or confined sea dives in terms of timing and dive site, so your instructor will inform you on both.
+There are differences in the pool or confined sea dives in terms of timing and dive site, so your instructor will inform you of both.

-Open Water trainings contain 4 dives.
-In order to complete these dives, we need minimum 2 days.
-So, we generally make 2 dives a day and complete the trainings.
+Open Water training contains 4 dives.
+In order to complete these dives, we need a minimum of 2 days.
+So, we generally make 2 dives a day and complete the training.
 Scheduling may be different, so please contact us for specific details of the trip you will attend.

-There are performance requirements for every skill in confined and open water trainings.
+There are performance requirements for every skill in confined and open water training.
 Your instructor will assess your skills in terms of mastery.
 You will be briefed for each skill before the dives.

 We are the only 5-Star Instructor Development Center of PADI (Professional Association of Diving Instructors) in Ankara.
 Here is a brief introduction to the PADI certification you will receive at the end of this course: